ovyas24/ovyas24/README.md

 ### Hi there, I'm Om Vyas - aka [ovyas24][website] 👋

-## I'm a Student, Developer, and Lerner!!
+## I'm a Student, Developer, and Learner!!

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2020 Goals: Contribute more to Open Source projects